spielhuus/sensors/atmega328-sensor/README.md

   - Uncomment line: #define DISABLE_BEACONS
     Disable this feature.
 It is not needed and space is freed up.

-Edit the TTN keys in atmega328-sensor.ino.

 ## Installation

+Load the armega328-sensor.ino sketch from this repository into the arduino ide.
-Add the keys from TTN in the arduino sketch file and change the PIN-Mappings:
+Edit the keys from TTN in the sketch and change the PIN-Mappings:

 ```
 const lmic_pinmap lmic_pins = {